OneTrueGnu/The-Mountain/Guidelines.md

 		rule would defeat Lapidary's purpose.

 ### Capitalization
-Each label in a type's name must use UpperCamelCase.
+Each label in a type's name must use `UpperCamelCase`.
-The lowest-label level in a function's name must be named using lowerCamelCase.
+The lowest-label level in a function's name must be named using `lowerCamelCase`.
 Local variables, function arguments, and `struct` field names must only contain one label, which must use `snake_case`.